mshokrnezhad/6G_Research_Directions/README.md

     - What are the technical risks underlying the provisioning of the considered service as well as the feasibility and costs of implementation and deployment of the solution?
     - How to overcome the above-mentioned challenges and risks?
     - What are the high-level expectations of achievements for the proposed solution?
     - Which metrics are used to evaluate if the solution is provisioned successfully?
-How are these metrics measured?
+How these metrics are measured?
     - How is the outcome differing from other alternative solutions?
 Are the achieved gain and the necessary costs acceptable in the context of real-world scenarios?
     - What are the limits of the proposed solution?
 2. **Performance evaluation**
-    - End-to-End (E2E) performance: E2E evaluation taking into account the performance decrease caused by the AI/ML orchestration or decision-making techniques.
+    - E2E performance: E2E evaluation taking into account the performance decrease caused by the AI/ML orchestration or decision-making techniques.
     - Scalability/Complexity
         - Coverage
         - Density
         - Interference
 3. **Admission/congestion control**
 4. **Prediction**
     - User behavior and movement patterns
     - Traffic prediction and classification
 5. **Sustainability**
     - Environmental, societal and economical.
 Some aspects are functional, like energy efficiency or cost, while others are non-functional, such as the share of resources with a reproducible energy supply or the level of users' data sharing.
 6. **Localization**

----

 ## Constraints

 ### System Parameters

 1. **Network**: The network infrastructure may consist of the following domains, different administrative domains with conflicting interests on one hand and potential for cooperation on the other:
-    - **Terrestrial Networking (TN)**: TNs encompass communication infrastructures on Earth's surface, including:
+    - TNs: TNs encompass communication infrastructures on Earth's surface, including:
-        - Radio networks provided by Ground Base Stations (GBSs)
+        - Radio networks provided by GBSs
         - Wired networks
         - Optical networks
-        - These networks facilitate communication among users within terrestrial locations, covering various environments like urban areas, rural regions, and suburban areas.
+    These networks facilitate communication among users within terrestrial locations, covering various environments like urban areas, rural regions, and suburban areas.
-    - **High Altitude Platforms (HAPs)**: A HAP refers to a stationary or quasi-stationary platform that operates at altitudes higher than traditional terrestrial infrastructure but lower than satellites.
+    - HAPs: A HAP refers to a stationary or quasi-stationary platform that operates at altitudes higher than traditional terrestrial infrastructure but lower than satellites.
 These platforms are typically deployed in the Earth's atmosphere, often at altitudes ranging from 17 to 22 kilometers (about 55,000 to 72,000 feet).
 HAPs come in diverse forms, such as tethered balloons, airships, or UAVs, and are outfitted with communication equipment.
-They serve as Arial Base Stations (ABSs), extending the coverage and capacity of radio networks, especially in remote or underserved regions.
+They serve as ABS, extending the coverage and capacity of radio networks, especially in remote or underserved regions.
 Functioning as relay stations, these ABSs can bridge communication gaps between GBSs.
-    - **Non-Terrestrial Networking (NTNs)**: NTNs involve communication systems that operate beyond Earth's surface, often in space.
+    - NTNs: NTNs involve communication systems that operate beyond Earth's surface, often in space.
 They typically include various types of satellites as key components of their infrastructure.
 These satellites can be categorized into different types based on their orbits and functions:
-        - **Geostationary Satellites (GEO)**: These satellites orbit the Earth at a fixed position relative to the planet's surface.
+        - GEO: These satellites orbit the Earth at a fixed position relative to the planet's surface.
 They remain in a fixed position above the equator, allowing them to provide continuous coverage to a specific geographic area.
-        - **Low-Earth-Orbit (LEO)**: LEO satellites orbit the Earth at lower altitudes compared to GEO satellites, typically at altitudes ranging from a few hundred to a few thousand kilometers.
+        - LEO: LEO satellites orbit the Earth at lower altitudes compared to GEO satellites, typically at altitudes ranging from a few hundred to a few thousand kilometers.
 They move much faster than GEO satellites and complete orbits around the Earth in a relatively short period, typically within a couple of hours.
 LEO satellites offer lower latency compared to GEO satellites but require a larger number of satellites to achieve global coverage due to their lower altitude.
-        - **Medium Earth Orbit (MEO)**: MEO satellites orbit the Earth at altitudes higher than LEO satellites but lower than GEO satellites.
+        - MEO: MEO satellites orbit the Earth at altitudes higher than LEO satellites but lower than GEO satellites.
 They typically orbit at altitudes ranging from around 8,000 to 20,000 kilometers.
-        - **Highly Elliptical Orbit (HEO)**: HEO satellites follow highly elliptical orbits, spending the majority of their time at high altitudes over specific regions of the Earth.
+        - HEO: HEO satellites follow highly elliptical orbits, spending the majority of their time at high altitudes over specific regions of the Earth.
     NTN may leverage one or a combination of these satellite types to establish a global or regional communication network, depending on the requirements of the use case and the desired coverage area.
     - In addition, the following adjustments can be taken into consideration:
         - The network devices with non-physical interfaces (GBSs, HAPs, and satellites) have the capability to be outfitted with MIMO/Large-scale antennas.
 MIMO antennas allow base stations to simultaneously transmit and receive multiple data streams over the same frequency band, effectively multiplying the capacity and improving the efficiency of wireless communication systems.
 Large-scale antenna systems, also known as massive MIMO or large-scale MIMO, involve deploying a large number of antennas, often hundreds or even thousands, at the base station.
 Unlike traditional MIMO systems, where a small number of antennas are used, large-scale antenna systems exploit the high spatial degrees of freedom offered by massive antenna arrays.
 This allows for more efficient spatial processing techniques, such as precoding and beamforming, to be applied.
 Large-scale antenna systems are capable of serving multiple users simultaneously with high spectral efficiency and improved coverage, making them well-suited for dense urban environments and high-capacity scenarios.
         - These devices have the capability to integrate RISs and RHSs.
 These surfaces are adept at manipulating electromagnetic signals, either by reflecting or refracting them, through dynamic adjustments of their phase shifts.
 RHSs possess the ability to actively generate beams in specified directions using wave-based beamforming techniques.
 Meanwhile, RISs can passively shape wireless propagation environments into desired configurations, achieving this in a cost-effective and energy-efficient manner.
-        - In the wireless domains of these networks, Coordinated Multiple Point (CoMP) can be used coordinating the transmission and reception of signals across multiple Base Stations (BSs).
+        - In the wireless domains of these networks, CoMP can be used coordinating the transmission and reception of signals across multiple BSs.
 By synchronizing the operation of adjacent or overlapping cells and leveraging the spatial diversity provided by multiple transmission points, CoMP enables seamless interference mitigation among neighboring base stations.
 CoMP techniques can be applied in various scenarios, including coordinated scheduling, joint transmission and reception, and coordinated beamforming, depending on the specific requirements and network conditions.
 CoMP is particularly beneficial in dense urban environments, where interference and signal degradation are common due to the presence of multiple cells and high user density.
 2. **Computing**: The computing infrastructure may consist of the following domains, different administrative domains with conflicting interests on one hand and potential for cooperation on the other:
     - User-side computing resources
     - Edge computing resources
     - Cloud computing resources
 3. **Dynamicity**
     - Mobility
         - Time-varying topology
 4. **Density**
     - Ultra-dense networking
     - The broadness of the space-time scale
 5. **Spectrum**
     - (Multiple) Access technologies and protocols
         - RSMA is a technique in wireless communication systems that enables multiple users to share the available spectrum resources efficiently.
 In RSMA, each user's data rate is split into multiple layers, allowing different portions of the user's data to be transmitted over separate subchannels simultaneously.
 This splitting of data rates enables the system to allocate resources optimally, maximizing the overall throughput and spectral efficiency.
 RSMA is particularly advantageous in scenarios with heterogeneous user requirements or varying channel conditions, as it allows for flexible resource allocation tailored to each user's needs.
-    - Access types: For example, full or prioritized
+    - Access types: For example, full or Prioritized
     - Active bands: Including terahertz communications
     - Interference
 6. **Semantic-awareness**
 7. **Quantum-enabled**
-    - Quantum Networks (QNs)
+    - QNs

 ### Resource Allocation